 - Home equity loan or HELOC – A home equity loan or a home equity line of credit (HELOC) are two other options that can provide you with an influx of cash.
 Both of these use your home’s equity as collateral for your bank to give you a loan.
 If you need short-term cash, this may be an appealing option.
 Just remember neither is free money.
 You will have to pay back your bank after you retire (when you’re likely to have less income).
 For more information, check out our comparison of a home equity loan vs. HELOC.

-Whether your goal is to buy a new home in the near future or to stay put for the long term, we’ll work with you to create a personalized program that suits your needs.
+Whether your goal is to buy a new home in the near future or to stay put for the long term, a sale-leaseback solution may best suit your needs.
 Retirement is a major transition for anyone.
-With EasyKnock, you can make that transition easier while getting the cash you need to finance the next stage in your life.
+Through this option, you can make that transition easier while getting the cash you need to finance the next stage in your life.

 Should I sell my house and rent when I retire?
 Discover the benefits and drawbacks of this route, along with options to consider.
-If you are still unsure of alternative options to fund your house after retirement after reading this article, consult a financial advisor to discuss your options.
+If you are unsure of alternative options to fund your house, consult a financial advisor to discuss your options.

 - The Mortgage Reports.
 Should you buy or rent after selling your home? https://themortgagereports.com/43509/should-you-buy-or-rent-after-selling-your-home